Defect Localized Entropy: Renormalization Group and Holography

 Performing Taylor expansion of \eqref{eq-subadditivity} at $\ell$ with respect to $\epsilon = r - \ell$ to the second order, one gets

 which is actually what we want

-A $b$-theorem, stated that $b_{UV}\geq b_{IR}$, has been proven by Jensen and O'Bannon previously~\cite{Jensen:2015swa}.
+A $b$-theorem, stated that $b_\text{UV}\geq b_\text{IR}$, has been proven by Jensen and O'Bannon previously~\cite{Jensen:2015swa}.
 Our result is consistent with their result and provides a $C$-function for the entire defect RG flow.

+Let us discuss the physical conditions we impose for the defect state.\footnote{These conditions are also imposed for $p=3$.} While Lorentz invariance and unitarity are quite reasonable assumptions, we do assume that the defect states also evolve causally.\footnote{It would be interesting to sharpen the causality condition and use it to classify defects.} Further more, strong subadditivity is true for any entanglement entropy.

-\textit{Volume defect.}~Now let us consider volume defect with $p=3$.
-For odd dimensional defect, there is no Weyl anomaly and at the defect fixed point the localized energy vanishes.
-We therefore obtain the defect localized EE given by \eqref{SD} for $p=3$, \beq S_D^{\rm p=3} = \log\langle D[\mathbb{S}^3]\rangle\ . \eeq Notice that, like sphere free energy of CFT$_3$, (\ref{eq:DLEE3}) may carry a linear divergence.
+\textit{Volume defect}~For volume defects ($p=3$), there is no Weyl anomaly and at the defect fixed point the localized energy vanishes.
+We therefore obtain the defect localized EE given by \eqref{SD} for $p=3$,

+Like sphere free energy of CFT$_3$, (\ref{eq:DLEE3}) may carry a linear divergence.
 Away from the defect fixed point, a refined formula is required to define a proper finite $C$-function.
-For a generic defect RG flow, it is tempting to conjecture that {\it $(\ell\partial_\ell-1) S_D^{\rm p=3}$ as a defect $C$-function, is monotonically decreasing along the defect RG flows.} Notice that the refinement we used here is the same as that used in entropic $C$-function in QFT$_3$~\cite{Liu:2012eea}.
-A proof of the monotonicity for $p=3$ is given in Appendix~\ref{Appx-A}.
+Motivated by~\cite{Casini:2012ei}, for a generic defect RG flow, it is tempting to conjecture that {\it $(\ell\partial_\ell-1) S_\mathcal{D}^{\rm p=3}$ as a defect $C$-function, is monotonically decreasing along the defect RG flows.} As previously mentioned, $S_\mathcal{D}$ stands for the defect localized EE on flat defect.
+Notice that the refinement we used here is the same as that used in entropic $C$-function in QFT$_3$~\cite{Liu:2012eea}.
+An information theoretical proof of the monotonicity of the conjectured $C$-function for $p=3$ is given in appendix~\ref{appx-ctheorem}.

 For higher dimensional defects ($p > 3$), the generalization of the above proof is not straightforward and we refer to~\cite{Casini:2017vbe, Lashkari:2017rcl} for further development of information theoretical proof of $C$-theorem in higher dimensions.